pmndrs/xr/docs/getting-started/all-components.md

 Component that allows to declare its children as teleport targets.

+### `XRHitTest`

+Component that allows to emit hit tests from its position in the scene graph.

 ## Pointer

 The core interaction concept is based on (touch/grab/ray) pointers.